newfiesoft/my-style-anytime/readme.txt

 This powerful tool empowers developers to create unique style combinations for each user role, ensuring a personalized experience for administrators, editors, authors, contributors, subscribers, and even visitors/guests.

-The simplicity of using one CSS file for both frontend and backend eliminates redundancy and enhances consistency in design.
+The simplicity of using one CSS file for both frontend and backend removes redundancy and enhances consistency in design.
 Efficiency meets flexibility as you effortlessly manage updates, bug fixes, and improvements through a centralized CSS file.
 Say goodbye to the hassle of duplicating efforts – our feature simplifies the development process, making it easy to maintain and adapt styles across your entire WordPress site.

 👉 For the latest code development, planned enhancements, and known issues, visit our [Github page](https://github.com/newfiesoft/my-style-anytime "Github"). 👈